 Earl’s jaw tightened, his hands balling into fists, but he said nothing, his gaze dropping to the counter.

-The radio crackled, a warped Patsy Cline song filling the silence, its mournful notes mocking the tension.
-Alice’s chest tightened, the air thick with gasoline fumes and the acrid bite of Wilkins’ cigar.
-The flickering light buzzed overhead, casting jagged shadows that danced across the walls like specters.
+The radio crackled, playing a warped Patsy Cline song that filled the silence.
+Its mournful notes seemed to mock the tension.
+Alice’s chest tightened as the air grew thick with gasoline fumes and the sharp smell of Wilkins’ cigar.
+The flickering light buzzed overhead, casting jagged shadows that moved across the walls like ghosts.

 “I just want to go home,” Alice whispered, her voice breaking.